 MESSAGE FROM THE CHIEF

 Is the Internet not awesome?
-Union Mills Volunteer Fire Department has gone worldwide, we are in cyberspace.
+Union Mills Volunteer Fire Department has gone worldwide.
 If you are outside the area and just stumbled onto the site, you are surely asking, "where on earth is Union Mills, North Carolina"?
 If you are a local resident, you are likely to learn some things about your fire department (and possible this area) you did not know.
 Visit each page and check out the links to other sites for a wealth of information regarding your health and safety.

-For more than thirty years, it has been my pleasure to serve the needs of my neighbor through
+For 50 years, it has been my pleasure to serve the needs of my neighbor through

 the fire department.
 I am proud of the work we have done and the accomplishment we have